Marjorie is Co-Director of the Literacy Specialist program and Professor in the C&T Department.

 Lucy is a Robinson Professor of Children’s Literature and the Founding Director of Teachers College Reading and Writing Project.
 She is Co-Director of the Literacy Specialist program.

 Lucy’s research centers around the intersection of school reform, professional development and the teaching of reading and writing.
-She is the author of a score of books on reading and writing.
+She is the author/co-author of several score of books on reading and writing.
 She and her colleagues in the Project are currently helping approximately 1,000 schools across New York City and the nation lift the level of their literacy instruction.
 Her newest work involves assessment-based instruction and curriculum development in reading.

 Maria Paula Ghiso